Day 1: Tuesday 25 November

 - Baroness Ilora Finlay of Llandaff, practising consultant at Velindre Cancer Hospital, Cardiff, and Professor of Palliative Medicine at Cardiff University

-Chair: Sharon Allen OBE, CEO, Arthur Rank Hospice and Trustee, Hospice UK
+Chair: Sharon Allen OBE, Chief Executive Officer, Arthur Rank Hospice and Trustee, Hospice UK

 👥: All delegates